Adding driftwood, rocks, and plants to your fish tank is a great idea, but these may come with unexpected intruders that can eventually cause trouble.

 The color of these little intruders varies from one specimen to another – they can be brown, gray, creme-colored, or even yellow.

 Some Malaysian trumpet snails even have dark red or brown stripy patterns and speckles on their shells.

-When they’re juvenile, they’re extremely small and would often hide in the substrate and plants.
+When they’re juvenile, they’re extremely small and would often hide in the substrate and among the stems or leaves of plants.

 That’s why you wouldn’t even notice how much they’ve grown in number until they reach a certain size and crawl out of their hiding spots at nighttime.

 Malaysian Trumpet snails feed on algae, uneaten fish and shrimp food, and decaying plant matter.